MatteoGauthier/hooking.dev/README.md

 - [x] Implement search filter
 - [x] Link data from markdown file
 - [ ] Implement like feature with a serverless function (Vercel)
-- [ ] Add instruction for each hooks snippet
+- [x] Add instruction for each hooks snippet
 - [ ] Add transtion to the modal
+- [ ] Add metatags
+- [ ] Create an article to explain the creation process
+- [ ] Creat a better README

 ## Credits